tandreigaabriel/moodle-local_examnotice/README.md

-# local_examnotice — Moodle Exam Notice Modal Plugin
+# local_examnotice — Moodle Exam Reminder Modal Plugin

 A Moodle local plugin that automatically shows a **preparation checklist modal** to students when a quiz is opening within a configurable number of days.
 Built and tested